liferay/liferay-mobile-sdk/README.md

 ## Request Cancelation

-It can be useful to cancel ongoing requests in case the user wants to cancel a file upload, for example.
-You need to hold the `call` instance and call:
+It can be useful to cancel ongoing requests.
+For example, the user may want to cancel a file upload.
+To cancel a request, hold the `Call` instance and call:

 ```java
 Call.cancel(call);